Alfred Charles Langonet

 Alfred Charles Langonet (1917–1973) was an English violin maker and founder, along with his father Charles Francois 'Frank' Langonet, of the firm C. F. Langonet & Son.

 Last in line to the Langonet dynasty of violin makers, he was apprenticed to his father in the workshop at W. E. Hill & Sons before joining the RAF aged 19.

-Served with No. 209 Squadron RAF Coastal Command during World War II and was a rigger aboard the PBY Catalina that spotted the German battleship Bismarck.
+Langonet served with No. 209 Squadron RAF Coastal Command during World War II and was a rigger aboard the PBY Catalina that spotted the German battleship Bismarck.

-After the war he went into business with his father and C. F. Langonet & Son opened in 1946 at 71 Brondesbury Road, London.
+After the war he went into business with his father, and C. F. Langonet & Son opened in 1946 at 71 Brondesbury Road, London.

-Winner of notable awards for violin making, including:
+Alfred Charles Langonet won notable awards for violin making, including: